RichardCrawshaw/Asgard/README.md

   - Accessories: all accessory OpCodes
   - Everything
   - Probably some others...
-* Split the solution into separate projects:
+* Split the solution into separate projects / namespaces:
-  - Comms functionality: Asgard.Comms
+  - Comms functionality: Asgard.Comms in main project
-  - OpCode and CBUS message functionality: Asgard.Data
+  - OpCode and CBUS message functionality: Asgard.Data in main project
-  - The reading and processing template data: Asgard.Templating
+  - The reading and processing template data: Asgard.Templating in templating project
 * Add interfaces to OpCodes based on
   - properties: one interface per property type
   - group: one interface per group